-From 18 January 2020 Museum de Fundatie will be showing a series of photographs entitled Relics of the Cold War by Martin Roemers (b.
+Museum de Fundatie shows a series of photographs entitled Relics of the Cold War by Martin Roemers (b.
 1962) who, between 1998 and 2009, photographed the decaying physical remains of the Cold War.
 He did so under the assumption that this bleak period had been consigned to the history books.
 But the apparent flaring up of old tensions has recently given the series an alarming topicality.

 Martin Roemers, East Germany, Forst Zinna, Cinema at a Soviet Army base, archival pigment print 87 x 110 cm.